- Visit PETA’s Call to Action Page – tell major corporations like Chrysler, Coca-Cola and Alaska Air to stop sponsoring the Iditarod! – Click Here

-- Consider adopting a sled dog as they make wonderful pets and need homes.
+- Adopt, don’t shop!
+Consider adopting a retired sled dog as they make wonderful pets.

-- Like From Sled Dogs to Bed Hogs on Facebook to learn more about adopting sleddies
+- Follow/Like From Sled Dogs to Bed Hogs on Facebook to learn more about adopting sleddies

 MYTHS vs. FACTS – There are several myths and false statements made about sled dogs that much of the public and some mushers accept as fact.
 In order to help the dogs, it is important to separate the facts from fiction as much as possible.

 - MYTH – Sled Dogs are working dogs and therefore are different than pet dogs and can be treated differently.